Shivendra-11/AlgoFlow/README.md

-# VizLearn - The DSA Visualizer
+# AlgoFlow - The DSA Visualizer

 ## 🚀 About

-VizLearn is an interactive Data Structures and Algorithms (DSA) visualizer designed to help students and developers understand complex concepts through animated visualizations.
+AlgoFlow is an interactive Data Structures and Algorithms (DSA) visualizer designed to help students and developers understand complex concepts through animated visualizations.
 It provides step-by-step explanations for various algorithms and data structures, making learning more engaging and effective.

 ## 🌟 Features